puneetgkaur/sugar-cordova/README.md

   3. Go to the sugar shell and issue the command - sugar-install-bundle <name of the cordova project>.xo

   4. You are through !
 Run the sugar shell and open the activity ! - If you havent changed the icon , it would probably be that of cordova - so watch out :-)

+Please make changes on sugar side to enable successful run of cordova plugins.
+This will cater to the backend of the API calls which are generated from the web app.
+Please look into - https://github.com/puneetgkaur/sugar-cordova/tree/master/changes%20in%20sugar%20build